 - Arise from the ongoing observational assessment carried out as part of everyday practice in the nursery.

-- Be based on skills, knowledge, understands and behaviour that the child demonstrates consistently and independently.
+- Be based on skills, knowledge, understanding and behaviour that the child demonstrates consistently and independently.

 - Take account of the views and contributions of parents / carers and the child if appropriate.